 Figuring out if your child is using substances can be challenging.
-Many of the signs and symptoms are typical teen or young adult behavior.
-Many are also symptoms of mental health issues, including depression or anxiety.
+Many signs of drug use in teens are typical young adult behavior.
+Many signs of drug use are also symptoms of mental health issues, including depression or anxiety.

 If you have reason to suspect use, don’t be afraid to err on the side of caution.
 Prepare to take action and have a conversation during which you can ask direct questions like “Have you been drinking, vaping or using drugs?”
 No parent wants to hear “yes,” but being prepared for how you would respond can be the starting point for a more positive outcome.